 How to check which Galaxy is active in your game

-It won’t be immediately obvious which Galaxy you’re in.
+It won’t be immediately obvious which Galaxy you enter.
 To check, look at the top left of your screen, next to your stage, and there should be an icon you can hover over.
-If there’s no Galaxy, there won’t be anything there.
-If there is a Galaxy, there will be a picture of Neeko, for example.